 We use our debit card for every purchase and YNAB helps us stay organized and monitor every purchase we make.
 Being able to see exactly where our money is going allows us to see the “big picture” at any moment.
 Remember, saving isn’t about how much money you make, it’s about how much money you’re able to keep.

 There you have it!
-Nine ways we were able to save $10,000 in just five and a half months.
+Nine ways we were able to save $10,000 fast.
 I hope these tips were helpful to you.
-Even if you only begin to incorporate one of these steps in your monthly goals, you’ll begin to see your savings increase little by little or you’ll be able to pay off debt and be well on your way to living a life that you’ll one day enjoy.
+Even if you only begin to incorporate one of these steps in your monthly goals, you’ll begin to grow your savings or be able to pay off debt and be well on your way to living a life that you’ll one day enjoy.